Financial Transaction

 bob_near

-account, if it still exists (it is possible that Bob has deleted his account concurrently with the transfer transaction); - Applies the rent to Bob's account;
+account, if it still exists (it is possible that Bob has deleted his account concurrently with the transfer transaction); - Computes the cost of processing a receipt and a transfer action;

 - Checks if